danielemelotti/csba-computation-intro/README.md

 # Objective
 This project is the first of a series on Computational Statistics in Business Analytics (CSBA).
 It focuses on fundamental data exploration techniques using R, centered around a dataset of ages.
 The goal is to understand the distribution, central tendencies, variability, and visual representations of age data.

+# Dataset
+The dataset contains data related to the age of a group of customers.
+The age constitutes the only variable of the dataset.

 # Tasks
 ## 1. Retrieve Data Points
 * Find the total number of customers contained in the dataset.